Skip to content

 Method read_output()

 $read_output() reads from the standard output connection of the process.
 If the standard output connection was not requested, then then it returns an error.
 It uses a non-blocking text connection.
 This will work only if stdout="|" was used.
 Otherwise, it will throw an error.
+When the process was started with encoding = "binary", returns a raw vector instead of a character string.

 Usage